Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsection{Setup}

-\paragraph{Negative Samplers} We compare our proposed method, DivNS, with eight widely used negative sampling strategies.
-The first two strategies are static negative samplers and the remaining are hard negative samplers. \begin{itemize}[leftmargin=*,topsep=0pt] \item \textbf{Random Negative Sampling (RNS)} applies the uniform distribution to randomly sample negative items~\cite{rendle2012bpr}. \item \textbf{Popularity-based NS (PNS)} assigns higher probability to popular items that the user has not interacted with~\cite{chen2017sampling}. \item \textbf{Dynamic NS (DNS)} uses the two-stage sampling that first uniformly samples a candidate set of negative items and selects the one with the highest prediction score~\cite{zhang2013optimizing}. \item \textbf{Importance Resampling (AdaSIR)} reuses historical hard samples with importance resampling to maintain the candidate set~\cite{chen2022learning}. \item \textbf{DNS(M, N)} extends DNS by using $M$ to control sampling hardness and $N$ to determine the size of the candidate set~\cite{shi2023theories}. \item \textbf{MixGCF} interpolate negatives by mixing its embedding with those of its neighbours based on user--item graph as well as positive items. ~\cite{huang2021mixgcf}. \item \textbf{Disentangled NS (DENS)} disentangles relevant and irrelevant factors of items and identifies the best negative samples by contrasting the relevant factors~\cite{lai2023disentangled}. \item \textbf{Adaptive Hardness NS (AHNS)} adaptively selects negative items with varying hardness levels for each positive item~\cite{lai2024adaptive}. \end{itemize}
+\paragraph{Negative Samplers} We compare DivNS to nine NS approaches; the first two are \emph{static} and the remaining seven are \emph{hard} samplers: \begin{description} \item [Random Negative Sampling (RNS)] applies the uniform distribution to randomly sample negative items~\cite{rendle2012bpr}. \item [Popularity-based NS (PNS)] assigns higher probability to popular items that the user has not yet interacted with~\cite{chen2017sampling}. \item [Dynamic NS (DNS)] uses two-stage sampling that first uniformly samples a candidate set of negative items and then selects the one with the highest predicted score~\cite{zhang2013optimizing}. \item [Importance Resampling (AdaSIR)] uses historical hard samples with importance resampling to maintain candidate sets~\cite{chen2022learning}. \item [DNS(M, N)] extends DNS by using M to control sampling hardness and N to determine the size of the candidate set~\cite{shi2023theories}. \item [MixGCF] interpolates negatives by mixing them with neighbouring instances as well as positive items~\cite{huang2021mixgcf}. \item [Disentangled NS (DENS)] disentangles irrelevant and relevant factors of items, contrasting them to select the best negatives~\cite{lai2023disentangled}. \item [Adaptive Hardness NS (AHNS)] adaptively picks negative items with varying hardness levels for each positive item~\cite{lai2024adaptive}. \item [Stochastic Contrastive NS (SCONE)] leverages stochastic positive injection to generate hard negatives for graph-based recommenders~\cite{lee2025scone}. \end{description}

-We do not experiment with methods like SRNS~\cite{ding2020simplify} or MCNS~\cite{yang2020understanding} as research has shown their subpar performance~\cite{huang2021mixgcf,chen2023revisiting,lai2023disentangled,lai2024adaptive}.
-We integrate the samplers with two representative sampling-based recommenders: Matrix Factorisation (MF) and Light Graph Convolution Network (LightGCN); the latter is a GNN-based approach~\cite{he2020lightgcn}.
-Among the eight chosen samplers, MixGCF can only be applied to GNN-based recommenders as it needs to leverage a graph structure; the remaining methods are compatible with both recommenders.
-This comprehensive setup ensures that our evaluation are fair and generalisable to recommenders with different strctures.
+We do not experiment with samplers like SRNS~\cite{ding2020simplify} or MCNS~\cite{yang2020understanding} as research has shown their subpar performance~\cite{huang2021mixgcf,chen2023revisiting,lai2023disentangled,lai2024adaptive}.
+We integrate samplers with two representative recommenders: Matrix Factorisation (MF) and graph-based Light Graph Convolution Network (LightGCN)~\cite{he2020lightgcn}.
+Among our nine baselines, MixGCF and SCONE are by design only compatible with graph-based recommenders; the other methods work with both recommenders.